 - Safe ingredients.
 Long history of published results. - Ease and robustness of production.
 Simple to make but with the possible tradeoff of short stability.
-Nanoparticles of chitosan or its derivatives form spontaneously and reproducibly, over a wide range of conditions and ingredient concentrations. - Intranasal delivery.
-The preferred delivery mode for respiratory and nasal viruses.
-Highest safety profile.
+Nanoparticles of chitosan or its derivatives form spontaneously and reproducibly, over a wide range of conditions and ingredient concentrations. - Needle-free delivery.
+Intranasal administration is a preferred delivery mode for vaccines against respiratory and nasal viruses, and offers one of the highest safety profiles.
 Potentially stimulates both protective mucosal immunity at the site of infection, and systemic immunity. - Peptide epitope antigens.
 Short peptides of linear epitopes are easiest to procure or produce, and are predicted to function best without specific structural constraints.
 These can be mined from a rich literature, or produced de novo.
 Antigens for incorporation into a vaccine can be produced synthetically or as recombinant expression proteins. - Booster schedule.
-Allows use of intranasal delivery and a lower dose or milder adjuvant, yet has the potential to produce immune responses equivalent to a single dose of hyper-stimulatory adjuvants.
+Allows use of intranasal delivery and a lower dose or milder adjuvant, yet has the potential to produce immune responses equivalent to a single dose of hyper-stimulatory adjuvanted adjuvants.